 If you already have a DMP arranged with another provider, you are under no legal obligation to continue with the agreement.
 If you would like to switch to a new agreement, you will need to contact your current provider to cancel the plan.
 They will then inform the various creditors involved that the agreement is no longer in place.

-If you plan on switching to a new DMP provider we recommend this is completed as soon as possible, as your creditors may start proceedings to recover the debt as soon as the initial arrangement is cancelled.
+If you plan on switching to a new DMP provider, we recommend this is completed as soon as possible, as your creditors may start proceedings to recover the debt as soon as the initial arrangement is cancelled.
 However, it is important to remember that when you cancel an initial DMP, there will be no guarantee that your creditors will accept a new proposal from your new DMP provider.
 They may be less willing to agree if they feel as if there is an increased risk of you not sticking to the proposed arrangement.

 If you feel as if your debts are mounting and spiralling out of control, a debt management plan could help you repay what you owe with affordable, manageable payments.
-There are other forms of debt management arrangements which are legally binding, such as trust deeds and individual voluntary arrangements.
+There are other forms of debt management arrangements that are legally binding, such as trust deeds and individual voluntary arrangements.
 To find out more about the best options available to you, try Step Change or The Money Advice Service, both of whom are available online or contactable by phone.